 - Transform Channel

-Use one of the Transform channels from an object or bone.
+Retrieves the value of a Transform channel from an object or bone.

 ID of the object.
 For example: Cube, Armature, Camera.